baykalcem/eos/docs/user-guide/installation.rst

 ^^^^^^^^^^^^^^
 PDM is used as the project manager for EOS, making it easier to install dependencies and build it.

+See the `PDM documentation <https://pdm-project.org/en/latest/>`_ for more information or if you encounter any issues.

 .. tab-set::

     .. tab-item:: Linux/Mac